 Unfortunately, quick reading often translates to readers scanning and not reading an entire post.
 Knowing this, many writers struggle with how to write a satisfying article with one that respects readers and their time.

 So, how can you write that compelling article?
-You write as they read, and that might include peppering your article with obscure but interesting facts which just might get your readers to the next paragraph.
+You write as they read, and that might include peppering your post with obscure but interesting facts often gets your readers to the next paragraph.